Skip to main content

 Active sampling in gas detectors provides precise control over the air volume entering the sensor, ensuring rapid detection and accurate readings of gas concentrations, unlike passive sampling which relies on natural air movement and may result in slower response times and less reliable data.

-HOW CAN DATA LOGGING HELP?
+HOW CAN ACTIVE AIR SAMPLING HELP?

 By controlling the air sample volume and flow, active sampling allows for the rapid detection of gas concentrations, improving the sensitivity and accuracy of measurements even in low concentration scenarios.